Azure/azure-kusto-sdmt/README.md

 ### Handling of creationTime and tags

-One great feature of ADX is the functionality to define chaching policies and to keep selected data in the hot cache.
+One important feature of ADX is the functionality to define caching policies and to keep selected data in the hot cache.
 To be able to decide if data should be available in the hot cache, ADX keeps track on the age via meta data in the extent definition.
 If historical data is loaded, then it is essential that we provide the age of the records via a "hint".
 The toolbox provides this information direct as a property.

 ![Overview](doc/assets/SDMT_LoadADX.png "Additional meta data")